-4. HB 124 was not driven by any legitimate or credible concerns about the "integrity" of the state's elections.
-Instead, it is part of a broader effort to roll back voting rights, particularly for young voters, by weaponizing imaginary threats to election integrity stoked by false accusations of election fraud orchestrated by those who sought (and still seek) to overturn the results of the 2020 presidential election.
+5. HB 124 and HB 340 were not driven by any legitimate or credible concerns about the "integrity" of the state's elections.
+Instead, they are part of a broader effort to roll back voting rights, particularly for young voters, by weaponizing imaginary threats to election integrity stoked by false accusations of election fraud orchestrated by those who sought (and still seek) to overturn the results of the 2020 presidential election.

-5. Because the Legislature's pretextual justifications are insufficient to justify the burdens that HB 124 imposes on Idaho voters (and particularly on young voters), HB 124 violates, and should be held invalid pursuant to, the Idaho Constitution's guarantees of the right to vote, equal protection, and due process.
+6. Because the legislature's pretextual justifications are insufficient to justify the burdens that HB 124 and HB 340 impose on Idaho voters (and particularly on young voters, housing insecure voters, houseless voters, and voters with disabilities.), HB 124 and HB 340 violate, and should be held invalid pursuant to, the Idaho Constitution's guarantees of the right to vote, equal protection, and due process.